maxhbr/LDBcollector/md/AGPL-3.0-or-later.md

                         ],
                         "termSeeAlso": null,
                         "termDescription": "Retain notices on all files",
                         "termComplianceNotes": "Source files usually have a standard license header that includes a copyright notice and disclaimer of warranty.
-This is also where you determine if the license is âor laterâ or the specific version only", "termType": "condition"
+This is also where you determine if the license is “or later” or the specific version only", "termType": "condition"
                     },
                     {